-- (1) The applicant shall furnish a postgraduate reference letter to the board from each institution where they are a house officer, meaning either intern or resident. - (2) The applicant shall furnish proof of graduation to the board from an accredited high school and satisfactory evidence of completion of pre-professional education consisting of a minimum of sixty (60) semester hours of college credit in acceptable subjects from a reputable college or university approved by the board. - (3) The applicant shall furnish satisfactory evidence to the board of having attended throughout at least four (4) terms of thirty-two (32) weeks of actual instructions in each term of a professional college recognized as reputable by the board and of having received a diploma from a professional college recognized as reputable by the board.
+- (1) The applicant shall furnish a postgraduate reference letter from each institution where s/he is a house officer, meaning either intern or resident. - (2) The applicant shall furnish a certificate of graduation from an accredited high school.
+Satisfactory evidence of completion of preprofessional education consisting of a minimum of sixty (60) semester hours of college credit in acceptable subjects from a reputable college or university approved by the board.

-- (4) Applicants for licensing by reciprocity who have been examined successfully by any professional board considered competent by the State Board of Registration for the Healing Arts, and having received grades not less than those required by the board, and holding certificates as physicians and surgeons in any state or territory of the United States or the District of Columbia and, in addition, presenting to the board satisfactory certificates that they in every way fulfilled all the scholastic and other requirements of the State Board of Registration for the Healing Arts, at the discretion of the board, and upon showing to the State Board of Registration for the Healing Arts may receive from the board a license to practice as a physician and surgeon in Missouri without further examination.
-Applicants may be required to appear before the board in person. - (5) The applicant is required to make application (see 20 CSR 2150-2.040) upon a form prepared by the board. - (6) No application will be considered unless fully and completely made out on the specified form properly attested. - (7) An applicant for reciprocity shall present, attached to the application, a recent photograph, not larger than three and one-half inches by five inches (3 1/2" \times 5"). - (8) Applications shall be sent to the executive director of the State Board of Registration for the Healing Arts, PO Box 4, Jefferson City, MO 65102. - (9) The fee for reciprocity shall be the appropriate fee as established in 20 CSR 2150-2.080.
-The fee shall be sent in the form of a bank draft or post office money order or express money order. - (10) The applicant shall furnish, on a form prescribed by the board, verification of licensure from every state, territory, or international country in which the applicant has ever been licensed to practice the healing arts. - (11) The professional diploma and verification of licensure shall be sent to the executive director of the State Board of Registration for the Healing Arts for verification.
-Photocopies of the documents may be accepted at the discretion of the board.
+- (3) The applicant shall furnish satisfactory evidence of having attended throughout at least four (4) terms of thirty-two (32) weeks of actual instructions in each term of a professional college recognized as reputable by the board and of having received a diploma from a professional college recognized as reputable by the board. - (4) Applicants for licensing by reciprocity who have been examined successfully by any professional board considered competent by the Missouri State Board of Registration for the Healing Arts, and having received grades not less than those required by the board, and holding certificates as physicians and surgeons in any state or territory of the United States or the District of Columbia and, in addition, presenting to the board satisfactory certificates that they in every way fulfilled all the scholastic and other requirements of the Missouri State Board of Registration for the Healing Arts, at the discretion of the board, and upon showing to the State Board of Registration for the Healing Arts may receive from the board a license to practice as a physician and surgeon in Missouri without further examination.
+Applicants may be required to appear before the board in per- - (5) The applicant is required to make application (see 4 CSR 150-2.040) upon a form prepared by the board. - (6) No application will be considered unless fully and completely made out on the specified form properly attested. - (7) An applicant for reciprocity shall present, attached to the application, a recent photograph, not larger than three and one-half inches by five inches (3 $1/2" \times 5"$). - (8) Applications shall be sent to the executive director of the State Board of Registration for the Healing Arts, P.O.
+Box 4, Jefferson City, MO 65102. - (9) The fee for reciprocity shall be an appropriate fee to be established by the board.
+The fee shall be sent in the form of a bank draft or post office money order or express money order.
+Personal checks will not be accepted. - (10) The applicant shall furnish, on a form prescribed by the board, verification of licensure from every state, territory or international country in which the applicant has ever been licensed to practice the healing arts.